JordyHers-org/Times-up-flutter/README.md

 Widgets do not communicate directly with the repository.

-Instead, they watch some controllers that extend the `StateNotifier` class (using Riverpod).
+Instead, they watch some controllers that extend the `StateNotifier`.
+The busineess Logic

-This allows to map the data from the layer above to `AsyncValue` objects that can be mapped to the appropriate UI states (data, loading, error).
+used to control pages is [BLoC](https://bloclibrary.dev/#/).
+It is the perfect tool in

+this use case as BLoC allows to emit states using Specific ENUMS cases.

 ## Packages in use